 Learn how creatine works – and you’ll be able to make a better, informed decision on whether creatine is the right supplement to help you achieve your muscle-building and aesthetic goals.

-Let’s focus first on how creatine is used naturally in the body, and then move on to how creatine supplements can work for you.
+Let’s first focus on how creatine is used naturally in the body, and then move on to how creatine supplements can work for you.

 What Is Creatine?